George Ade House

-George Ade House, also known as Hazelden, is a two-story, fourteen-room, Tudor Revival-style home in Iroquois Township in Newton County, Indiana.
+George Ade House, also known as Hazelden, is a two-story, fourteen-room, Tudor Revival-style home in Iroquois Township, Newton County, Indiana.
 Chicago architect Billie Mann designed the frame dwelling, built in 1904, George Ade (1866–1944), a syndicated newspaper columnist, author, humorist, and playwright.
 Ade named the property Hazelden, after his English grandparents' home.

 History

 By the early 1900s, after twelve years of working as a newspaper reporter and columnist in Chicago, Illinois, George Ade (1866–1944) decided to return to Indiana and retire to a life in the country.
 Ade was born and raised in Kentland, another farming community in Newton County, Indiana.
 He gained national notoriety as a newspaper columnist writing "Stories of the Streets and of the Town" for the Chicago Daily News (which later became the Chicago Morning News and the Chicago Record) at the turn of the twentieth century.
 Collections of articles from his columns were also published as books.
 In addition, Ade wrote a syndicated weekly newspaper column and a book series of fables in slang, which were humorous stories that featured vernacular speech and the liberal use of capitalization.
 Ade was also a playwright for the Broadway stage whose best-known plays, The County Chairman and The College Widow, and some of his other literary works were adapted into motion pictures.
 Using the earnings from his writing career, Ade invested in Newton County, Indiana, farmland, eventually owning about 2400 acre.

 In 1902, William Ade (George's brother) purchased on George's behalf a 417 acre site of wooded land along the Iroquois River near the town of Brook in Newton County, Indiana.
 Ade named the property Hazelden, after his English grandparents' home, and had a two-story, fourteen-room home built on the site.
 He moved from Chicago into the newly built residence in 1904 and owned the home for the remainder of his life.

 Following Ade's death in 1944, ownership of Hazelden was transferred to Purdue University (Ade's alma mater).
 The university relinquished the property to the State of Indiana when it could no longer afford its upkeep.
 The state government, also unable to maintain the home, turned it over to Newton County, Indiana, officials.
 In 1962, the George Ade Memorial Association raised funds to acquire, renovate, and restore the home, which was listed on the National Register of Historic Places in 1976.